zhuo-yoyowz/openvino_build_deploy/demos/agentic_multimodal_rag/README.md

 ![image](https://github.com/user-attachments/assets/a8ebf3fc-7a34-416b-b744-609965792744)

-## Notebook contents
+## Contents
 The tutorial consists from following steps:
 1) Run the FastMCP servers from the command-line
-- CD into the folder where your mcp_server.py and search_mcp_server.py live (within the vlm-mcp-server folder):
+- CD into the folder where your mcp_server.py, search_mcp_server.py and video_mcp_server.py live:
-- cd path\to\your\notebook\directory
+- cd path\to\your\directory
 - Start the retail/cart server (no --reload, to avoid that Windows path-scanning error) with the following command: uvicorn mcp_server:app --host 127.0.0.1 --port 8000
 - In a second terminal, start the DuckDuckGo search server likewise: uvicorn search_mcp_server:app --host 127.0.0.1 --port 8001

-2) Then run the notebook from the 1st cell
+- In a third terminal, start the video search based Q&A server likewise: uvicorn video_mcp_server:app --host 127.0.0.1 --port 8002

-- Install requirements
+2) Then run main.py

-- Convert and Optimize model
+Install all dependencies from requirements.txt.
+Note, all model downloading and converting have to be manually done through "optimum-cli" or downloading from OpenVINO Model Zone from HF directly.
+Haven't included the model conversion file yet.

-- Download and process video
+Models used:
-- Create the multi-modal index
+- LLM: Qwen2.5-7b-instruct-int4-ov
-- Search text and image embeddings
+- VLM: Phi3.5-vision-instruct-int4-ov
-- Generate final response using VLM
+- MM embedding: CLIP-VIT-B-32-laion-s34B-b79K
-- Launch Interactive demo
+- ASR:distil-whisper-large-v3-int8-ov

 In this demonstration, you'll create interactive Q&A system that can answer questions about provided video's content.